zwubbena/sas-cartesian-product/README.md

 ## Scenario

-So, when would you neeed to use the Cartesian product when programming in SAS?
-I'll provide an overview of such a scenario now.
+So, when would you use the Cartesian product to solve a problem programming in SAS?
+I'll provide an overview of such a scenario now to answer this question.